S399284-Abhiman/HIT137-Assignment-2-Group-DAN-EXT-13/Question 3/README.md

   This program uses Python’s turtle graphics and recursion to generate a geometric pattern based on the Koch curve.
   Instead of a single line, each side of a polygon is recursively modified to create an inward-pointing Koch indentation.

-  The user can control:
+  #### The user can control:

-  •	The number of sides of the starting polygon
+  •	The number of sides of the starting polygon.

-  •	The length of each side
+  •	The length of each side.

-  •	The recursion depth (how many times the Koch indentation recurs)
+  •	The recursion depth (how many times the Koch indentation recurs).

 ## How It Works:
   ### Koch Inward Rule

  #### For each straight line:

-  1. Divide the line into three equal segments
+  1. Divide the line into three equal segments.

-  2. Replace the middle segment with two sides of an equilateral triangle pointing inward
+  2. Replace the middle segment with two sides of an equilateral triangle pointing inward.

-  3. This turns one line into four smaller segments
+  3. This turns one line into four smaller segments.

-  4. The same process is applied recursively based on the chosen depth
+  4. The same process is applied recursively based on the chosen depth.

+  #### Polygon Construction

+  •	A regular polygon is drawn

+  •	Each side of the polygon is replaced by an inward Koch curve.

+  •	The turtle turns by 360 / number of sides after each side.

+  •	main block Collects user input and starts the drawing.